Getting out of Jail With Bail Money: Setting Bail, Posting Bail, Bond Agents, and Penalties

-Upon being arrested, the police officer decides whether to "cite you out" with a ticket and a court date with your signed promise to appear, or the officer can take you to jail.
-That's when you will need to post bail to "get out of jail."
+Upon being arrested, the police officer decides whether to "cite you out" with a ticket and a court date with your signed promise to appear, or to take you to jail.
+That's when you'll need to post bail to get out of jail.
 Once a court has set the amount of bail, that amount, or a specified percentage, is paid to the court.
 Payment may be made in cash or in an approved cash substitute, such as a money order or cashier's check.

 To determine what financial dollar figure will be necessary to ensure a defendant's appearance at trial, a judge or magistrate examines the nature and circumstances of the charges, paying particular attention to whether the offense involves malice, violence or other dangers to the community.
 In setting bail, the court also examines the weight of the evidence against the defendant, whether the person is a flight risk, past criminal history, and much more.

 Where a defendant poses an obvious threat to the safety of the community, or when the defendant is clearly facing a life sentence if convicted, he or she may be held without bail.
 International defendants and wealthy defendants with international ties are often held without bail due to the high flight risk.

 Defendants may also be released on conditions that don't involve money including surrendering their firearms, undergoing drug or alcohol testing and/or treatment, checking in with a probation officer, and more.

 Once a court has set bail, it must be paid in cash, money order, cashier's check or real property equity bond to the Clerk of the Court.
 Once posted, the court will issue a release order to the sheriff holding you in custody.

 If you can't afford to post your own bail, you can hire the services of a commercial bail bond agent (bail bondsman).
 A bond agent will charge a nonrefundable fee, usually 10 to 20 percent of the total bail.
 In return, the bail bond agent agrees to pay the remaining amount to the court if you fail to appear for your court proceedings.